AliceO2Group/WebUi/docs/WS.md

 # WebSocket
 The purpose of WebSocket server is to communicate with connected clients via protocol defined in RFC 6455.
 In addition, it:
-- Secures each message with JWT token
+- Secures connection and each message with JWT token
-- Verifies `access_token` obtained during authorization by oAuth

 ### Instance
 ```js